 "A score of 700 or higher would generally be considered a really good score and help you qualify for the most competitive offers," explains Matt Dundas, director of finance at Carvana, an online used car retailer.

 It's not that you can't get approved with bad credit and a lower score.
-Since you may be seen higher risk, though, you probably wouldn't qualify for the best interest rate or ideal loan terms.
+Since you may be seen higher risk, though, you probably would end up with higher rates or less than ideal loan terms.

 Let's say you do fall into the excellent, or superprime, score range of 760-850, and you take out a $20,000 auto loan with an average 60-month repayment period.
 Your interest rate will be about 4.4% and your monthly payment will be $372, according to FICO's loan savings calculator.